Walnut noodles (Diós tészta)

 Given the simplicity of the noodle toppings here, it pays off to use a generous hand with both the walnut mixture and the fruit preserves and be sure to serve fresh off the stove.

 My content is free and independent.
-If you've enjoyed this article, please consider supporting me by making a one-time payment (PayPal, Venmo).
+I rely in large part on readers to support my work.
+Please consider making a one-time payment (PayPal, Venmo).

 I created these recipes with the help of nearly a dozen historical Hungarian cookbooks, adjusting ingredients, cooking times, and methods to reflect my own preferences and tastes of the current day.
 Do you have any feedback?
 Please let me know!